What do Medical School Admissions Committees look for in an applicant?

 Shadowing and Volunteering

-To answer the question of “Why do you want to be a doctor?” it is necessary for a student to do the following:
+To answer the question of “Why do you want to be a doctor?” a student must do the following:

 - Observe a doctor at work for as many hours as you can schedule.
 Most medical programs are taking a holistic “whole candidate” approach to admissions.
 Simply having a high GPA and MCAT score is no longer sufficient for acceptance.